 All well and good, but which database gives the most matches?
-We searched a much larger dataset against all 3 databases.
+We searched a larger dataset against all 3 databases.
 The data was the public iPRG2010 dataset distributed by ABRF.

-There is a big drop in the number of matches between IPI\human and EST\human.
-The reason is mainly that EST\human is a much bigger database, by more than a factor of 100.
-This means that the score thresholds are approx 24 higher, and we lose all the weaker matches, that had scores between 36 and 60.
-Yes, there may be additional matches in EST, not found in IPI, but the net change is highly negative.
+There is a big drop in the number of matches between Uniprot human and EST human.
+The reason is mainly that EST human is a much bigger database, by more than a factor of 100.
+This means that the score thresholds are approx 24 higher, and we lose all the weaker matches, that had scores between 34 and 60.
+Yes, there may be additional matches in EST, not found in Uniprot, but the net change is highly negative.

 You can see at a glance that the human genome is even worse.
-This is not because of a still higher threshold; the database is very similar in size to EST\human.
-One reason is that a proportion of potential matches are missed because they are split across exon-intron boundaries.
+This is not because of a still higher threshold; the database is actually smaller than EST_human.
+One reason is that a proportion of potential matches are missed because they are split across exonintron boundaries.
 Based on average peptide length, approx 20% of matches would be lost for this reason.
 In this particular example, the difference is much larger than 20%.
 The other factor is that the human genome is only 1.5% coding sequence, and represents a single consensus genome.
 EST is 100% coding sequence and represents a wide range of SNPs and variants.